imics-lab/m2m-times-series-classification/README.md

-# Effective Modeling of Frequent Label Transitions in Time Series
+# Many-to-Many Prediction for Effective Modeling of Frequent Label Transitions in Time Series

 ## Description
 Code from the paper titled "Effective Modeling of Frequent Label